 Just don’t forget to save some for you!

-If you loved the caramel recipe, make sure to check out all the treats
+If you loved the caramel recipe, you need to check out my easy apple strudel